Lesson 6: ml5.js Serial

 }

-And another video demo to help show what we’ve created thus far!
-Notice how PoseNet will recognize pictures of humans as well as real, physical humans in the web cam stream (but not pictures of seals!).
+And another video demo to show what we’ve created thus far!
+Notice how the pose model will recognize pictures of humans as well as real, physical humans in the webcam stream (but not pictures of seals!).

 Video.
-Video demonstration of turning oneself into Elmo using ml5 PoseNet.
-To demonstrate the multi-pose recognizer, I used a book cover with a human face (there was no one around me at the time to help demonstrate!).
+Video demonstration of turning oneself into Elmo using ml5 pose detection.
+To demonstrate the multi-pose recognizer, I used a book cover with a human face.
 The video also shows how the book cover of a seal is not recognized.
-You can run and edit this code directly in your browser using the p5.js online editor (link).
+Note: this video was created with ml5 v0.x PoseNet; the BodyPose API works the same way.

 Add in web serial code

-Finally, let’s add in code to transmit the nose’s location over web serial.
+Finally, let’s add code to transmit the nose’s location over Web Serial.
 Just as we’ve done in previous lessons, rather than transmit the raw x,y pixel location, we will transmit a normalized version between [0, 1] inclusive for both x and y.
-Modify the onPoseDetected(poses) function as follows:
+We do this in the onPosesDetected callback:

-// If serial is open, transmit normalized nose location
+// If serial is open and we have at least one person, transmit nose position

 const human = poses[0];

-// Grab nose position and normalize as x,y fraction of screen to transmit over serial
+// Normalize nose position as fraction of canvas dimensions

 serial.writeLine(outputData);